SebastianHinestroza12/SebastianHinestroza12/README.md

-# 👋 Bienvenido a mi perfil
+# I'm a software developer.
+Explore and see how I turn ideas into code!

-<h4>Soy un apasionado desarrollador Full Stack con un enfoque sólido en el
+<h4>I am a passionate Full Stack developer with a strong focus on
-<span style="color: blue; text-transform: uppercase; font-weight: bold">DESARROLLO BACKEND</span>.
-Actualmente estoy inmerso en mis estudios de ingeniería de sistemas, con la determinación de fusionar mi conocimiento teórico con la práctica innovadora.
-Mi entusiasmo por la tecnología me impulsa a buscar continuamente nuevos desafíos y oportunidades de aprendizaje. ¡Estoy emocionado por seguir creciendo como desarrollador y explorar nuevas fronteras en el fascinante mundo de la tecnología!</h4>
+<span style="color: blue; text-transform: uppercase; font-weight: bold">BACKEND DEVELOPMENT</span>.
+I am currently immersed in my studies in systems engineering, determined to merge my theoretical knowledge with innovative practice.
+My enthusiasm for technology drives me to continuously seek out new challenges and learning opportunities.
+I am excited to continue growing as a developer and explore new frontiers in the fascinating world of technology!</h4>

-## 🌐 Red Social
+## 🌐 Social Network

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/sebastian-mena12)